karek314/LiskTrezor-CLI-wallet-manager/README.md

 ```

 ### 2ndpass
 Adding second signature is as simple as, last parameter is account id.
+(Please note that right now Trezor firmware has mistake and you won't be able to send anything from account with 2ndpass, but once it's fixed it will work fine)
 ```sh
 php ltcli.php vg817982j3nbhrau2i 2ndpass 1
 ```